Master of Occupational Therapy (MOT)

 Yes.
 Chatham University receives numerous requests from employers who are interested in hiring our graduates.
 The Master of Occupational Therapy Program maintains a bulletin board of current job opportunities.
 These are also listed on the Chatham University Career Services website.
 In addition, all job openings are e-mailed to students while they are on the final semesters of fieldwork.
 100% of our graduates who are seeking employment find jobs as occupational therapists.

 No, you may have prerequisite courses still in process.
 They must however be completed prior to matriculation if accepted into the graduate program.
-Early Decision applicants must have 3 of the 5 prerequisites completed and we strongly recommend that all Regular Decision applicants complete 2 of the 5 prerequisites before applying.
-Please complete the MOT Shadowing & Prerequisite Form.
+Applicants must have 3 of the 5 prerequisites completed when they apply.
+And, at least one of those courses must be human anatomy with lab or physiology, animal or human with lab.

 Yes, you may take outstanding prerequisites at a community college or any other accredited school.
-Online courses are permitted from accredited online programs.
-Please complete the MOT Shadowing & Prerequisite Form.
+Online courses are permitted from accredited online programs, but all labs must be completed on the ground.

-We offer group informational appointments with an admission counselor on Monday at 10:30am.
-You must schedule an appointment as space is limited.
-To schedule an appointment please contact Mary Schmidt, Admissions Receptionist, at email@example.com or 412-365-1825.
+We also provide group informational sessions with an admission counselor on Mondays at 10:30 am.
+You must schedule an appointment for the informational session as space is limited.
+To schedule an appointment please contact Mary Schmidt, Admissions Receptionist, at firstname.lastname@example.org or 412-365-1825.

 Feel free to contact the Office of Graduate Admission, 412-365-1825 or email@example.com.

-Just contact the Chatham University Office of Financial Aid at (412) 365-2781 or visit the Financial Aid Website for information on financial aid and tuition rates.
+Just contact the Chatham University Office of Financial Aid at (412) 365-2781 or visit the Financial Aid Website for information on financial aid.
 You can also access useful links such as FAFSA at this website.

 - Small class size and personal attention